stands tall in the wetland margins

 Range

 Throughout New Zealand from Northland to Stewart Island.
 Most common in coastal and lowland areas.
-Also found on the Chatham Islands and Norfolk Island.
+Also found on Chatham Islands and Norfolk Island.

 Endemism